amdw/enginecloud/stockfish/benchmarks/SF_BENCHMARKS.md

 ![Threads and machine types benchmark graph](sfbenchgraph.png)

-Each line on this graph is a run of the benchmark on a single VM.
+Each line on this graph is a run of the benchmark on a single VM machine type.
 The horizontal axis shows the number of threads; the vertical axis shows the average NPS across the three runs for each thread count.

 The "M" unit on the vertical axis is _millions_ of NPS, so for example "20M" means 20 million NPS.